 I’m often snacking off of what is readily available and not keeping in mind what food is best to fuel my body.
 This means a lot of kitchen scraps, chips and salsa, and other snacks that don’t quantify as a balanced lunch.

 This grain bowl was inspired by a recent trip to a local farm, that’s known for their farm-to-table dinners and u-pick blackberry brambles.
-In their outdoor cafe, I ordered a Farro and Olive Grain Bowl that really hit the spot.
+In their outdoor café, I ordered a Farro and Olive Grain Bowl that really hit the spot.
 The grain salad was dressed with a lemon-shallot vinaigrette, adorned with arugula, tons of briny Casteltravano Olives, and salty feta to pack a punch!
 I was determined to recreate that magic in my own way.

 I opted to add grilled salmon to give myself the complete protein that I would need to sustain myself through dinnertime.
 What’s incredible about this recipe is you can prep the grain and salmon ahead of the week and use this as a great meal-prep recipe.

-Preheat your grill for medium-high heat, or 475 degrees if using a pellet smoker.
+Preheat your grill for medium-high heat, or 475°F if using a pellet smoker.
 Clean your side of salmon, ensuring it is free of pin bones and scales.
 Using a filet knife or chef’s knife, cut the salmon filet into 5 – 6 portions, depending on the size of the filet.

 Generously season the flesh with Ranchero Seasoning.
 The skin will not need seasoning, but will add more flavor and maneuverability on the grill if left on.

 Place the salmon filets skin-side down in an area of the grill that promotes indirect cooking.
 This means away from the heat source.
 So either on an upper secondary shelf or further away from hot coals.
 Cook the salmon skin side down for five minutes, then flip to finish cooking.
-Once the salmon has reached an internal temperature of 150 degrees, pull from grill, and set aside on a plate to cool in the fridge.
+Once the salmon has reached an internal temperature of 150°F, pull from the grill, and set aside on a plate to cool in the fridge.

-Measure dijon mustard, fresh lemon juice, honey, salt, and pepper into a large bowl and whisk together.
+Measure Dijon mustard, fresh lemon juice, honey, salt, and pepper into a large bowl and whisk together.
 Add olive oil in a slow, thin stream while whisking constantly to emulsify.
 Conversely, it is possible to combine all the ingredients together with a blender to create an emulsion.

 Cooked Pot Barley: